cardano-foundation/CIPs/CIP-0011/README.md

 ### Implementation Plan

-- [x] This method of key derivation has been agreed as canonical and made available to all wallet providers beginning with the Shelley Ledger era.
+- [x] This method of key derivation has been agreed as canonical and made available to all wallet providers beginning with the Shelley ledger era.

 ## Copyright